Shīʿa Islam: History and Doctrines / Ayatullāh Jaʿfar Subḥānī

 Fāṭima may not be an Imam but she is the mother of eleven infallible Imams and, without a doubt, the Imams owe their infallible characteristics to their mother.
 Her distinctions are numerous, one of the most outstanding of which are her parents – the Prophet and Khadīja.
 Parents have a huge influence on their children; we already know who her father was, but we should acquaint ourselves with her mother too.

 ʿAfīf al-Kindī says: ‘I arrived in Mecca on business.
 I came across a man who was performing prayers at the Kaʿba.
-After some time, a woman joined her.
+After some time, a woman joined him.
 Later on, an adolescent joined them.
 I asked ʿAbbās, the Prophet’s uncle, about these three and what they are doing.
 ‘He is Muḥammad, the son of my brother ʿAbd Allāh.
 He says he is the Messenger of God.
 The woman is his wife Khadīja and the young man is my nephew who has accepted Islam.
 I swear by God that this man has no other followers but these two.’
 (Ibn Abī al-Ḥadīd, Sharḥ Nahj al-Balāgha ) Now let us review some narrations about Khadīja.

 Abū Hurayra says: ‘The Prophet said Gabriel came to him and announced the arrival of Khadīja carrying drinks and food: “Give her God’s regards and mine to her and promise her that God has built her a tranquil house in Heaven.”’ (Ṣaḥīḥ Muslim)